Save Your Face & TMJ Workshop in Belfast

-Save your Face, TMJ and Sinuses at our next Yamuna® Face-Fitness class to be held on Sunday, May 21 at the Belfast Yoga Studio starting at 2:00 p.m.
+A few spots still open for our Save your Face, TMJ and Sinuses Yamuna® Face-Fitness class to be held on Sunday, May 21 at the Belfast Yoga Studio starting at 2:00 p.m.

 In this three-hour hands-on class, you will evoke your spring face by learning to stimulate bones, muscle, and skin, thereby keeping your face more vibrant and beautiful.
 Learning how to work your own face with specially designed Yamuna® Face balls will give you a way to prevent aging and when you feel the difference in your face when it is relaxed versus your normal, you will want to incorporate this work into your self-care program.